neptune-mutual-blue/eslint-config-packages/README.md

 ## Neptune Mutual ESLint Packages
-Currently, the packages are hosted with the prefix of `eslint-config-ankitkarna-`, which will later be changed to `eslint-config-neptune-`
+Currently, the packages are hosted with the prefix of `eslint-config-neptunemutual-`, which will later be changed to `eslint-config-neptune-`

 ## ESLint Config Core

 ```
-yarn add -D eslint eslint-config-ankitkarna-core
+yarn add -D eslint eslint-config-neptunemutual-core
 ```

 Now create a `.eslintrc.json` file in the root of the project with the following content.

 ```
 {
-  "extends": "ankitkarna-core"
+  "extends": "neptunemutual-core"
 }
 ```

 ## ESLint Config Next

 ```
-yarn add -D eslint eslint-config-ankitkarna-next
+yarn add -D eslint eslint-config-neptunemutual-next
 ```

 Now create a `.eslintrc.json` file in the root of the project with the following content.

 ```
 {
-  "extends": "ankitkarna-next"
+  "extends": "neptunemutual-next"
 }
 ```